 Ready for weight loss surgery but you don’t know where to begin?
 We’re here to help you every step of the way.

 One of our bariatric associates will call you to schedule a consult and information session, but first tell us about yourself.

 To avoid any delays on the day of your visit, please be sure that you list all medications you are presently taking as well as provide full contact information for your referring, primary and specialty physicians.

-Thank you for choosing the St. Vincent Bariatric Center of Excellence!
+Thank you for choosing the St. Vincent Bariatric Center!

 We can help.
 Everyone needs lots of answers when considering a major step toward a lifestyle change like bariatric surgery.
 This is the place to find detailed answers to common weight loss questions.
-For additional bariatric FAQs, click any of the Tags at right, or click here.
 Our team is also available to help with any other questions you might have.
 Just give us a call at 317-582-7088.

 This is a very common symptom after weight loss surgery.
 There are several contributors: surgery, increased protein, calcium and iron, high demand for liquids and low intake of fibrous fruits and veggies.
 You can work with your bariatric dietitian or follow these handouts to help correct the problem.
 Constipation Fiber Probiotics

 It is not normal for your body to lose “pounds” of weight every single day for months on end.
 Once you get past the first 1-3 months you may notice changes in how consistent and rapidly you lose weight, and typically around 6-8 months you will notice another shift, possibly making you lose even slower.
 We encourage you to look at not just the number on the scale but also the inches you are losing as both are indicators of success.
 Talk with your bariatric dietitian if you have concerns about your weight loss goals.